Vaxzen/ViviGlow/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](docs/LICENSE.md) file for details.

 ## Acknowledgments
 - World of Warcraft and all related trademarks are the property of Blizzard Entertainment, Inc.

+## Recent Changes
+### Version 1.0.1
+- Updated to latest Dragonflight API (110007)
+- Fixed button counter initialization issues
+- Improved error handling and frame management
+- Added debug mode persistence between sessions
+- Added combat lockdown protection
+- Implemented proper player login checks
+- Updated spell cooldown tracking to use current API
+- Enhanced frame cleanup and management